 Prohibition-era political boss Enoch L. “Nucky” Johnson ran Atlantic City for almost 30 years in the early 1900s.

-Atlantic City grew from small beginnings into a popular seaside resort known as The World’s Playground under Johnson’s rule.
+From its small beginnings, Atlantic City grew into a popular seaside resort known as The World’s Playground under Johnson’s rule.

 It was a true tourist destination with booze, prostitution and gambling as the main attractions, and since Johnson made most of his massive $500,000 annual income from kickbacks on it all, he would have to be considered one of New Jersey’s most notorious gamblers.